Aluminum Bullet Bottles |1 -12 oz (250 ml) Brushed Aluminum

 Cap or Pump Option:

-Print: up to 6 color - multi layer- silkscreen- heat transfer
+PRINTING METHODS:, up to 6 color - multi layer- silkscreen- heat transfer, or digital are available.

 What is Aluminum?